hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 ---
 title: "Bare blinky"
-date: 2025-02-27
+date: 2025-03-05
-# draft: true
 showToc: true
 math: katex
+tags: [ch32v003, asm]
 ---

 I have messed with electronics for quite some time now, pretty much ever since I started programming.
 Actually, I learned basic C programming by playing in Arduino IDE.
-So I have a decent understanding of how to write basic programs that run on Arduino-like compatible microcontrollers; but I have a mediocre understanding of what is actually going on when I use the Arduino or, even, the chip's framework.
+So I have a decent understanding of how to write basic programs that run on Arduino-like compatible microcontrollers; but I have a mediocre understanding of what is actually going on when I use the Arduino or, even, the own chip's framework.
 So I want to go down the software stack and understand exactly what really happens under the hood.
 I think making an LED blink, an extremely basic task, in assembly and without any libraries/frameworks is a decent starting point.

----
 ## Setup

 I bought a [CH32V003 kit](https://es.aliexpress.com/item/1005005834050641.html) a while back with this goal in mind.
 It's a microcontroller based on QuingKe RISC-V2A with 2KB SRAM, 16KB FLASH, PFIC and comes with a bunch of very common peripherals (e.g. I2C, USART, SPI, ADC, etc).
 The kit also includes a WCH-LinkE, a USB to SWIO bridge, which is used to program the microcontroller and monitor the USART interface.

 I am using PlatformIO to manage the project, although that isn't really relevant to this post.

----
+All of the code can be found on my [GitHub repository](https://github.com/hexdhog/ch32v003-blinky).

 ## Plan

 The CH32V003 kit's PCB has an LED connected to GPIO D4 which emits light when that pin is low.
 So we need a way to manipulate the GPIO pin.
 Then we need a way to time the actions perfomed on the GPIO pin, so that the LED actually blinks and it does so at a constant rate.